-Faculty and staff members frequently meet with students and are on the "front lines", often becoming aware of information and situations in a sometimes raw and unfiltered fashion.
+Faculty and staff members frequently meet with students and are on the "front lines" of becoming aware of information and situations in a sometimes raw and unfiltered fashion.
 There are times you might encounter a student that is distressed emotionally for various reasons.
 Below are some ways that you might approach this situation.
-The below list are suggestions and are not in any particular order.
+The list is not in order and you may use any of these in any order.

 - 1. There is no perfect way to handles these situations.
 Try your best to maintain calmness and enlist the help of those that may further assist where possible. - 2.
 Maintain gentle eye contact with the student.
 Though you may feel revved up inside, try your best to remain calm. - 3.
-Gently ask questions that come to mind.
+Gently ask questions that come to your mind.
 The questions may or may not be related to the cause of the distress.
 The objective is to get the person to slowly open-up more.
 It may also help you to figure out what the student needs further. - a.
 Urge them to talk more directly.
 You might say "Can you tell me more about what has you upset?" - b.
-Ask them "Is anything that you need right now?" or "How can I help you?" - 4.
-Perhaps offer to get the student some water.
-They may accept or decline but you are giving them some empowerment and control by being able to make a simple choice.
+Ask them if "Is anything that they need right now?" or "How can I help you?" - 4.
+Offer to get the student some water.
+They may accept or decline but you are giving them some empowerment and control by being able to make a choice.
 It might also afford you the opportunity to excuse yourself briefly and signal to someone to get you further assistance. - 5.
-If this is an urgent situation where immediate safety is of concern, as soon as you can, contact Switchboard and notify them to send the Professional On-Call (POC), telling them that you have a distressed student in need of assistance. - Listen without being judgmental and do not interrupt when they are talking.
+Refrain from leaving the student alone if you can help it. - 6.
+As soon as you can, contact Switchboard and notify them to send the Professional On-Call (POC), telling them that you have a distressed student in need of assistance. - 7.
+Listen without being judgmental and do not interrupt when they are talking.
 Encourage them to talk openly.
-Talking may reduce distress and help the person see things in a different or clearer perspective. - 7.
-Ask the student if there is someone that they would like to talk to or if it would help to get someone.
+Talking may reduce distress and help the person see things in a different or clearer perspective. - 8.
+Ask the student if there is someone that they would like to talk to or if they can help to get someone.
 Sometimes a student may name another student, friend, or roommate here.
-Though it does potentially put a strain on this other student, many times they are involved or aware already and are more than happy to offer help.
-The student needs trusted people at this juncture to help them feel safe. - 8.
+Though it does potentially put a strain on this other student,

+- many times they are involved or aware already and are more than happy to offer help.
+The student needs trusted people at this juncture to help them feel safe. - 9.
 Know your limits of what you can help with and offer help how you can.
 Connect the person with someone who can help.
-Offer to assist in making an appointment with a counselor in the Counseling Center or accompany them to walk there. - 9.
-Leave the option open for students to refuse counseling.
+Offer to assist in going to or making an appointment with a counselor in the Counseling Center or accompany them to walk there. - 10.Leave the option open for students to refuse counseling.
 For example, "The choice is yours, but I suggest speaking with a counselor may be helpful.
-What do you think?" - 10.Follow up.
+What do you think?" - 11.
+Follow up.
 Let the person know you'll be checking in to see how things turned out with what was causing them distress.
 It might be a good time to revisit the offering again.
 If the student emphatically declines, then respect the decision.
 For example, "As I said, the decision is yours to make.
 If you should change your mind, I am here to help you make contact."